-The Oxford Royale Academy Introduction to Architecture course for students aged 13 to 15 is designed to expand your general knowledge of architecture in an enjoyable, interactive environment.
-The course will help you decide whether or not architecture is a subject you might want to pursue at university and as a career.
-Getting an idea of your long-term study plans at this early stage in your education is helpful, as it means you can tailor your subject choices over several years to give you the best chance of a successful application.
+The Oxford Royale Academy Introduction to Architecture course for students aged 13 to 15 is designed to expand their general knowledge of architecture in an enjoyable, interactive environment.
+The course will help students decide whether or not architecture is a subject they might want to pursue at university and as a career.
+Getting an idea of their long-term study plans at this early stage in their education is helpful, as it means students can tailor your subject choices over several years to give you the best chance of a successful application.

-Your attendance on the Introduction to Architecture course gives you another educational experience to talk about when you come to apply for university, showing admissions tutors that you’re self-motivated and enthusiastic about learning.
-As well as the specific practical and technical skills you’ll learn on this course, you’ll also develop transferable skills that can be used at school, university and beyond.
+Attendance on the Introduction to Architecture course gives students another educational experience to talk about when they come to apply for university, showing admissions tutors that they are self-motivated and enthusiastic about learning.
+As well as the specific practical and technical skills students will learn on this course, they will also develop transferable skills that can be used at school, university and beyond.
 This includes working in a team with other students, communicating effectively and thinking spatially.

 If you are interested in learning more about architecture, enjoy drawing, and love exploring sites of historical interest and beauty, then this course is for you.

 This course teaches the fundamental elements of architecture required for pursuing further study of the topic at university and beyond.
 Through a variety of taught classes, skills-based workshops, and excursions to sites of architectural interest, students will explore the theories behind architecture as a practice, and architectural design.
 Architectural drawing practice is a key element in this course, and students will receive guidance from our expert teaching faculty in how best to solve structural issues in their own designs, before showcasing their work to their peers at the end of the course.